BestTimesToVisit.com Logo

 Milan Metro (Metropolitana)

 The Milan Metro is your most efficient way to cover longer distances across the city, connecting major hubs like the Duomo, Central Station, and San Siro stadium.
-It's clean, frequent, and covers most tourist areas.
+It's clean, frequent, and covers most key tourist areas.

-Cost:Single ticket (valid for 90 mins on metro, bus, tram) costs €2.20.
-Day passes are available from €7.60.
+Cost:Single ticket €2.20 (valid for 90 minutes on metro, trams, buses, and suburban rail within Milan urban area).
+Day passes available from €7.60.

 Trams (Azienda Trasporti Milanesi - ATM)